 APPLETON DIVORCE LAWYERS | OSHKOSH DIVORCE LAWYERS| GREEN BAY DIVORCE LAWYERS

 Going through a Divorce in the Appleton area?
 An Oshkosh custody battle?
-A Marital Seperation in Green Bay?
+A Marital Separation in Green Bay?
 Need legal assistance in Wisconsin?

 At Petit & Dommershausen, SC, our family law division is well known for providing knowledgeable legal advice.
 We provide effective representation when you need it.
 Divorce Lawyers here to help.
 When it comes to your most personal disputes, our lawyers are always available with sound and sensible legal counsel.
 Whether you are considering filing an action, in the midst of a legal battle, at a stalemate in negotiations or anywhere in between, consult with our attorneys to ensure that your rights are protected.
 Our team has helped many people.
 We can help you.